-During the school year, elementary and middle school groups from throughout the Bay Area participate in field trip programs.
-The Archaeology Program provides an active and authentic learning environment where students are challenged to investigate the past and give voice to its untold stories.
+During the school year, elementary, middle, and high school groups from throughout the Bay Area participate in field trip programs.
+The park provides an active and authentic learning environment where students are challenged to investigate the past and give voice to untold stories.

-Please note: Due to the rehabilitation of the Presidio Officers’ Club, the Archaeology Lab’s education programs are currently taking place at the Archaeology Classroom (Building 40) in the Main Post.
-There is no fee to participate in Excavate History or Thingamajigs & Whatchamacalits.
+Due to the rehabilitation of the Presidio Officers’ Club, the Archaeology Lab’s education programs are currently taking place at the Archaeology Classroom (Building 40) in the Main Post.
+There is no fee to participate in Excavate History, Thingamajigs & Whatchamacallits, Living Poetry, and KIDS on Trails.

 Thingamajigs & Whatchamacalits introduces young students to the field of archaeology and provides them with an opportunity to explore the Presidio’s past cultures by comparing and contrasting artifacts.
 Utilizing their observation skills, students examine historic images to learn about daily life during the Ohlone, Spanish, and early Americans eras at the Presidio.
 Students then excavate wheelbarrows filled with replica artifacts and in small groups they classify their assemblage according to color, size, material, and function.
 After collectively charting their data as a class, students reflect on the similarities and differences between people’s daily lives throughout time and understand that although cultures use different artifacts for shelter, clothing, food, work, play, and transportation all humans share these similar needs.